davidparent/tt09-r2r-dac/docs/info.md

 ## How to test

-Punt in a 4 bit strait case signal from 0000 to 1111 in steps of 1 on A0 A1 A2 and A3.
+Punt in a 4-bit straight case signal from 0000 to 1111 in steps of 1 on A0, A1, A2, and A3.
 Note that the LSB is controlled by pin UIN_0, not UIB_3.

 ## External hardware